Frenet Immersed Finite Element Spaces on Triangular Meshes: General Construction for Frenet-IFE Basis on Triangles

-On each piece ${K^s}$, the integration in \eqref{eq: integral} is approximated by a numerical quadrature, i.e.,
+On each piece ${K^s}$, the integration \eqref{eq: integral} is approximated by numerical quadratures, i.e.,

 where $w_k^s$ and $\mathbf{x}_k^s$ are quadrature weights and nodes on $K^s$ and $n_q^s$ is the number of quadrature points on $K^s$ in a certain quadrature rule.
-Without loss of generality, $K^s$ is either a triangle or a quadrilateral, each with one curved edge; hence, associated quadrature rules available in the literature can be readily applied here.
+Note that $K^s$ is either a curved triangle or quadrilateral.
+The Stroud quadrature rule introduced in Section 3.2 of \cite{2025AdjeridLinMeghaichi2} for rectangular meshes \xz{is also} applicable in this case.